tlongers/sfm-research-handbook/sources_confidence.md

-# Sources
+# Sources and Confidence
 ## Citation format
-Every datapoint in Security Force Monitor must be sourced.
+Every entry in Security Force Monitor must have one or more sources associated with it.
 A source generally follows this citation format:

 > Title of article/website page.
 Name of publishing organization (country of organization).
 Date. url.
 Internet Archive link: url